-Geography 10GEO (Senior Geography Prep Course)
+Geography 10GEO (Senior Geography Prep Course) Subject Area Humanities Length 1 semester

 This subject is designed to offer a wide range of topics to promote the student's awareness of the biophysical world they live in both nationally and globally, and the issues facing us in trying to protect our unique natural environments for the future.
 The course is designed to promote an inquiry approach to learning as students investigate issues and problems that stem from the relationships and interactions between people and their environment.